 How VoIP is Changing the Insurance Industry

 With the arrival of VoIP unified communications services, insurance agencies are able to reconstruct the way that they work.
-Finally, insurance agents can work flexibly, taking claims and calls from wherever they are instead of being tied to the office.
+Finally, insurance agents can work flexibly, taking claims and calls from wherever they are instead of being tied to the office or call center.

 With greater confidence in leaving the office, agents are able to travel in person to disaster sites and inspect insurance claims without the fear of missing an important call.
 Thanks to the capability of submitting forms remotely through a secure VoIP connection, agents can also expedite the length of time it takes to process a claim.